DimABSA: Building Multilingual and Multidomain Datasets for Dimensional Aspect-Based Sentiment Analysis: Evaluation

 \paragraph{Tasks.} We evaluate the datasets on three subtasks: DimASR, DimASTE, and DimASQP.
 The data split sizes are detailed in \Cref{tab:dataset_stats_aclstyle}.

 \paragraph{Models.} We evaluate various LLMs under the following two settings.

-\textbf{Zero-/few-shot learning}.
-We employ two closed-source LLMs, GPT-5 mini \cite{OpenAIGPT-52025} and Kimi K2 Thinking \cite{MoonshotAI2025}.
+\textbf{Zero-/few-shot learning.} We employ two closed-source LLMs, GPT-5 mini \cite{OpenAIGPT-52025} and Kimi K2 Thinking \cite{MoonshotAI2025}.
 In few-shot settings, in-context examples are selected from the first \textit{$k$} samples in the training set.
 We access both models via API to leverage their built-in reasoning capabilities.
+The prompts are provided in Appendix~\ref{sec:fewshot_prompt}.